s1lver-lining/Starlight/Cryptography/Misc Codes/README.md

 	Requires python version strickly less than 3.10.

 	Will be replaced in the future by [Ares](https://github.com/bee-san/Ares)

+## Misc Codes

+Here is a list of misc codes.
+The goal of this section is to help recognize them and provide tools to decode them.

 * `Keyboard Shift` - [Website](https://www.dcode.fr/keyboard-shift-cipher)